-Parents can borrow a PLUS Loan to help pay your education expenses if you are a dependent undergraduate student enrolled at least half time in an eligible program at an eligible school.
-BPCC participates in the Federal Family Education Loan (FFEL) Program which offers PLUS loans.
-Your parents can get a PLUS loan for you, provided they also have an acceptable credit history.
+PLUS loans are federal loans that parents of dependent undergraduate students can use to help pay education expenses.
+Parents are able to apply for a PLUS Loan if their dependent undergraduate student is enrolled at least half time in an eligible program at an eligible school.
+BPCC participates in the Direct Loan Program which offers PLUS loans.

 The yearly limit on a PLUS Loan is equal to your cost of attendance minus any other financial aid you receive.
 If your cost of attendance is $6,000, for example, and you receive $4,000 in other financial aid, your parents can borrow up to $2,000.

-Your parents’ lender (for a FFEL PLUS Loan) will send the loan funds to BPCC.
 In most cases, the loan will be disbursed in at least two installments, and no installment will be greater than half the loan amount.
-The funds will first be applied to your tuition, fees, room and board, and other school charges.
-If any loan funds remain, your parents will receive the amount as a check, unless they authorize the amount to be released to you or to be put into your school account.
+The school will first apply Direct PLUS Loan funds to the school account to pay for tuition, fees, room and board, and other school charges.
+If any loan funds remain, your parents will receive the amount via check, unless they authorize the amount to be released to you or to be put into your school account.
 Any remaining loan funds must be used for your education expenses.